brettz9/update-packages/README.md

-1. Make **final report of tasks completed** (at end), sorted by stage of final failure (if any); optionally save to status file including time checked and final file checked (if in sequence)
+1. Make **final report of tasks completed** (at end), sorted by stage of final failure (if any); optionally save to status file including time checked and repos checked (if in sequence)
 1. Find an approach for **chunking/timing tasks** to avoid heap error.
     1. Break up **Promises to be sequential**
     2. **Resume** from checking pre-existing status file; check when the